jamstack/jamstack.org/src/site/headless-cms/directus.md

 ## Database-First

-Directus follows a database-first approach, storing all of your data _unaltered_ in pure SQL databases with that can be completely cusotmized.
+Directus follows a database-first approach, storing all of your data _unaltered_ in pure SQL databases with that can be completely customized.
 Benefits to this approach include:

 ### Portability and Transparency